How to keep children and young people safe

 - recognising when a child may be at increased risk, and how we can increase protection

-- recognising how a child or young person may behave, talk or change if they have experienced child sexual abuse
+- recognising signs and indicators of child sexual abuse, including how a child or young person may behave, talk or change

-- knowing what to do if we think a child or young person is, or is at risk of, being sexually abused
+- knowing what to do if you think a child or young person is, or is at risk of, being sexually abused

 - believing and responding to any direct, indirect or suspected disclosure of child sexual abuse.